 'The images below this text are the stains!'

 You appear to stumble and stagger but you are in complete control of your momentum.
 You gain the following benefits:

 Fade and Evade.
-If you hit twice with The Old One-Two, your movement speed increases by 10ft until end of turn.
+If you hit twice with The Old One-Two, your walking speed increases by 10ft until the end of your next turn.

 Bob and Weave.
-After hitting with two consecutive melee attacks, you can dodge or disengage as a reaction.
+After hitting with two consecutive melee attacks using your fisticuffs die, you can dodge or disengage as a bonus action.